metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

     ```

-9. The user interface for user administrators to look into why a user may have been blocked is experimental and its labels are still in Dutch.
+9. The user interface for user administrators to look into why a user may have been blocked is optional.
-    If you want enable it, add the following to your app/config/routing.yml:
+    To enable it add the following to your app/config/routing.yml:
     ```yml
     	metaclass_auth_guard:
             resource: "@MetaclassAuthenticationGuardBundle/Resources/config/routing.yml"